 Because we are a foreign private issuer, our directors and executive officers are not subject to shortswing profit and insider trading reporting obligations under Section 16 of the Exchange Act.
-They will, however, be subject to the obligations to report changes in securities ownership under Section 13 of the Exchange Act and related SEC rules.
+They are, however, subject to the obligations to report changes in securities ownership under Section 13 of the Exchange Act and related SEC rules.

-We intend to take all actions necessary for us to maintain compliance as a foreign private issuer under the applicable corporate governance requirements of the Sarbanes-Oxley Act, the rules adopted by the SEC and Nasdaq listing rules.
+We intend to continue to take all actions necessary for us to maintain compliance as a foreign private issuer under the applicable corporate governance requirements of the Sarbanes-Oxley Act, the rules adopted by the SEC and Nasdaq listing rules.

-Accordingly, our shareholders will not have the same protections afforded to shareholders of companies that are subject to all of the corporate governance requirements of Nasdaq.
-For an overview of our corporate governance principles, see the section titled "Description of Share Capital and Articles of Association - Common Shares - Post-IPO Articles of Association - Differences in Corporate Law."
+Accordingly, our shareholders do not and in the future will not have the same protections afforded to shareholders of companies that are subject to all of the corporate governance requirements of Nasdaq.
+For an overview of our corporate governance principles, see the section titled "Description of Share Capital and Articles of Association - Common Shares - Articles of Association - Differences in Corporate Law."

-In addition to being a foreign private issuer, we are also a "controlled company" within the meaning of the corporate governance rules of Nasdaq, as upon completion of this offering, Knilo InvestCo AB, which is owned by several funds controlled by Summa Equity AB, will continue to control a majority of the voting power of our outstanding common shares.
+In addition to being a foreign private issuer, we are also a "controlled company" within the meaning of the corporate governance rules of Nasdaq, as Knilo InvestCo AB, which is owned by several funds controlled by Summa Equity AB, controls a majority of the voting power of our outstanding common shares.
 As a "controlled company," certain exemptions under the Nasdaq listing standards free us from the obligation to comply with certain Nasdaq corporate governance requirements, including the requirements:

-- that a majority of our board of directors consist of "independent directors," as defined under Nasdag rules; - that our board of directors have a remuneration committee that is comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - that our board of directors have a nominating and corporate governance committee that is comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
+- that a majority of our board of directors consist of "independent directors," as defined under Nasdag rules; - that our board of directors have a remuneration committee that is comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and that our board of directors have a nominating and corporate governance committee that is comprised entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.

-Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance rules of Nasdaq.
-These exemptions do not modify the independence requirements for our audit committee, and we expect to satisfy the member independence requirement for the audit committee prior to the end of the transition periods provided under Nasdaq listing standards and SEC rules and regulations for companies completing their initial public offering.
+Accordingly, you do not and in the future will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance rules of Nasdaq.
+These exemptions do not modify the independence requirements for our audit committee, and we expect to satisfy the member independence requirement for the audit committee prior to the end of the transition periods provided under Nasdaq listing standards and SEC rules and regulations for companies who have completed their initial public offering.